 Department and Faculty

-Our faculty includes five full-time members with different practice specialization, including open and arthroscopic reconstructive shoulder procedures; open and arthroscopic reconstructive elbow procedures; sport-related injuries; and acute shoulder and elbow trauma:
+Our faculty includes six full-time members with different practice specialization, including open and arthroscopic reconstructive shoulder procedures, open and arthroscopic reconstructive elbow procedures, sport-related injuries, and acute shoulder and elbow trauma.
+Faculty include:

 - Diane L. Dahm, M.D.

 - Shawn W. O'Driscoll, M.D., Ph.D.

 - Mark E. Morrey, M.D.

 - Joaquin Sanchez-Sotelo, M.D., Ph.D.

 In addition to caring for patients in their clinical practices, faculty members are committed to teaching and facilitating the growth of medical knowledge.
 Many faculty have published and lectured extensively and are highly regarded in their fields.

 You have direct access to the orthopedic surgery faculty at Mayo Clinic throughout your training.